Olympics organizers ban spectators in Tokyo on COVID fears | DW | 08.07.2021

 The Tokyo Games, scheduled from July 23 to August 8, are being held after a delay despite opposition from medical experts and the majority of the public.

 Japan has already banned overseas spectators in a bid to curb infections.
-The officials have also set a cap on domestic viewers at 50% of capacity, up to 10,000 people, before deciding for a complete ban within the capital.
+The officials have also set a cap on domestic viewers at 50% of capacity, up to 10,000 people, before announcing a complete ban within the capital.

-"We had no other choice," said local organizing chief Seiko Hashimoto on Thursday about the Tokyo city ban, after originally hoping the venues could be at least half full.
+"We had no other choice," said local organizing chief Seiko Hashimoto on Thursday about the Tokyo city ban.

+The situation worsened when Japan's public health authorities reported 896 coronavirus cases on Thursday.

 International Olympic Committee (IOC) president Thomas Bach arrived in Japan on Thursday.
 He is set to spend three days in self-isolation to minimize the risk of infection.